Hyprtxt/fresh-strapi.deno.dev/README.md

 called it gaslight.
 You can see it here: https://github.com/Hyprtxt/gaslight.dev.

-In May 2022 I used Deno and some ideas from Gaslight (but with JSX) to develop 3 websites and a Strapi instance professionally for https://andbounds.com.
-During development, Fresh was released (June 2022) and I migrated all 3 sites over to it.
+In May 2022 I used Deno and some ideas from Gaslight (but with JSX) to develop 2 websites and a Strapi instance professionally for https://andbounds.com.
+During development, Fresh was released (June 2022) and I migrated the 2 sites over to Fresh and started work on a third site.
 This website Fresh-Strapi, created with permission and blessing of ANDBOUNDS, is a cousin to those 3 sites.
 It includes code that was common across all 3 sites to create a starting point for future projects.
 Any projects that want to use a Strapi installation to do JWT sessions securely right from the